martin-prillard/tsunami_alert/README.md

   - select your security group (see step one)
   - create your key-pair and save it
   - launch instances
-  - keep hosts list from EC2 dashboard (the master is the instance with "AMI launch index" equals 0)
+  - get hosts list from EC2 dashboard (the master is the instance with "AMI launch index" equals 0)

 #### 3. give pem right
 ```
-$ chmod 400 chmod 400 <YourKeyPair>.pem
+$ chmod 400 <YourKeyPair>.pem
 ```

 #### 4. initialize cluster